DMT Addiction: Side Effects, Detox, Withdrawal, and Treatment

 - HSA funds

-Some people may choose to continue their addiction treatment with additional recovery programs like sober living programs or aftercare.
+Some people may choose to continue their DMT treatment with additional recovery programs like sober living programs or aftercare.
 Both types of continued care options are ideal for sustained sobriety and ongoing recovery.

 Sober Living Programs